RagnarB83/ash-documentation/docs/_build/html/_sources/QM-MM-protein.rst.txt

 ############################################################################

 Assuming step 2 worked well, the next step is to setup the QM/MM model.
+See :doc:`module_QM-MM` for documentation on QM/MM in ASH in general.
 We reuse most of the script above and add information about the QM-theory, create a QM/MM object and then run a single-point energy job for testing purposes.
 The division of the system into a QM-region and an MM-region is handled by defining a list of atom-indices that are